LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 - 2011:         PAP misses supermajority by 7 seats, but wins 7 seats above majority.
 - 2015:         PAP misses a supermajority by 3 seats, but wins 12 seats above majority.
 - 2020:         PAP misses supermajority by 9 seats, but wins 6 seats above majority.
+- 2025:         PAP misses supermajority by 6 seats, but wins 11 seats above majority.

 So, even without GRCs, PAP would still have a supermajority in the best case, and still have a safe majority in the worst case.